Dawn Brancheau: Death

-On February 24, 2010, Brancheau performed a 'Dine with Shamu' show with Tilikum, the largest orca at SeaWorld Orlando.
+On February 24, 2010, Brancheau performed a "Dine with Shamu" show with Tilikum, the largest orca at SeaWorld Orlando.
 In this setting, guests ate at an open-air restaurant while watching the performance poolside as the orca performed and was fed.
-As part of the end-of-show routine, she was at the edge of the pool, rubbing Tilikum's head.
-She was lying with her face next to Tilikum's on a slide-out, which is a platform submerged about a foot into the water.
-She was pulled into the water by her left arm.
-The incident was caught on film.
-Some witnesses reported seeing Tilikum grab Brancheau by the ponytail or shoulder.
-The orca's move seems to have been very quick, pulling her underwater and drowning her.
-At least a dozen patrons witnessed Brancheau in the water with Tilikum.
+As part of the end-of-show routine, she was at the edge of the pool rubbing Tilikum's head, and was lying next to him on a slide-out when she was pulled into the water by either her left arm or her hair.
+The incident was caught on film; some witnesses reported seeing Tilikum grab Brancheau by the ponytail or shoulder.
+Additionally, at least a dozen patrons witnessed Brancheau in the water with Tilikum.
+The orca's moves seem to have been very quick as he pulled her underwater and drowned her.
 Employees used nets and threw food in the water in an attempt to distract him.
-Moving from pool to pool in the complex, they eventually directed Tilikum to a smaller, medical pool, where it would be easier to calm him.
+While moving from pool to pool in the complex, they eventually directed Tilikum to a smaller, medical pool, where it would be easier to calm him down.
 After approximately 45 minutes, Tilikum released Brancheau's body.

 The autopsy report said that Brancheau died from drowning and blunt force trauma.
 Her spinal cord was severed, and she had sustained fractures to her jawbone, ribs, and a cervical vertebra.
-Her scalp was completely torn off from her head, and her left elbow and left knee had been dislocated.
+Her scalp was completely torn off from her head, her left arm was torn off and her left knee had been dislocated.

 Brancheau was buried at Holy Sepulchre Cemetery in Worth Township, Cook County, Illinois.